Understanding Human "Error": Fault Tolerance, Practical Drift And Traps

 This is the point of the Swain and Guttman quote above.1 Human "error" is a joint function of human behavior and of system tolerances.
 The implication is clear: in accident analysis, it is important to consider both 1) range of possible, "normal" and likely behaviors and 2) the range of system tolerance.
 If a system is designed with proper tolerances, humans make few "errors."
 A system designed with tolerances below foreseeable, normal behavior variability is defective and dangerous.
 In fact, the presence of frequent error is proof that the system tolerance, and not the user, has been inadequate.

 The Swain and Guttman error definition also has strong implications for fixing blame.
 Authorities who go by the letter of the law and lawyers wishing to sue the miscreant would say that the driver on the seven foot wide road made an "error," which presumably means that he is at fault and should be punished for colliding with a vehicle in the next lane.
 In reality, the road authority who authorized the seven foot wide road caused the accident, not the driver.
 The system tolerance was too narrow relative to the foreseeable, normal variability of human steering behavior.
 It might be very convenient for road authorities to assume that drivers will steer perfectly down the lane center, allowing the design of narrower, cheaper highways.
 This would be a deficient design or, to use the more technical term, a "latent condition" or "latent error."
-Latent means that the effects are not immediately felt, but it is an accident waiting to happen.
+Latent means that the effect is not immediately felt but is an accident waiting to happen.
 The first 10, 100, 1000, etc drivers may escape having an accident, but that is due to luck as much as virtue.
-The creation of cheaper, low tolerance systems is a common form of wishful thinking.
-The designer/authority/manager assumes an impossible level of perfect, or near perfect, ideal human performance in order to save money or effort.
-For example, it is generally cheaper to put up a warning sign and make unrealistic assumptions about compliance than to design a hazard out of a product or environment.

 Fault Tolerance And Impossible Behavior